List of current ships of the Royal Canadian Navy: Development and procurement

 The National Shipbuilding Procurement Strategy will invest more than $60 billion into the development of Arctic capable patrol vessels, frigate-class surface warships, and long-range auxiliary supply vessels.
-Delivery has been initiated on a class of six Harry DeWolf-class vessels under the Arctic Patrol Ship Project (AOPS).
+Six Harry DeWolf-class patrol vessels have been delivered under the Arctic Patrol Ship Project (AOPS).

 Submarines

-Canada has been encouraged to invest in new submarines.
+The Canadian government plans to replace the Victoria-class submarines starting in the mid-2030s at the latest as part of the Canadian Patrol Submarine project.
 In July 2024, Canada launched the process to acquire up to 12 conventional attack submarines.